 With regard to the EU's budget, the agreement on the Financial Perspectives 2007 to 2013 has only been reached after agreement was made on a general budgetary review to take place in 2008.
 How much does Europe want to spend on which sector?
-Or, in other words: How important are activities in living up to the Union's mandate?
-Subsidising European agriculture and/or pushing an unpopular trade agenda against the expressed wishes of (some) unequal partners can -and possibly should- be harshly criticised from a development perspective.
+Or, in other words: how important are aid activities in living up to the Union's mandate?
+Subsidising European agriculture and/or pushing an unpopular trade agenda against the expressed wishes of (some) unequal partners can - and possibly should - be harshly criticised from a development perspective.
 However, development practitioners need to be aware that international development is only one policy area within the EU's mandate.
 The EU has not been created to be a donor agency, so arguments about priority for developing countries will only to some extent fall on fertile ground.
 Arguably, the EU is much more about 'us': peace in Europe, its role in the world, possible competition with other players, etc...
-A link to these objectives will have to be made, as -for instance- attempted in the European Security Strategy of 2003.
+A link to these objectives will have to be made, as - for instance - attempted in the European Security Strategy of 2003.

 Debates in the development community seem to suggest that the EU could be an important funding channel.
 Yet, there is an absolute cap on external assistance spending agreed until 2013 (with the Financial Perspectives).
-With rising levels of bilateral aid and an absolute ceiling for EU spending in external relations, the share of Commission in ODA will actually decrease.
-It is currently at 20% of all ODA from the EU and will be down to around 11% by 2013, unless mechanisms a found that allow for co-funding of both Commission and Member States.
-Commission is preparing for it - and for Member States this means a shift from a culture of organising blocking minorities towards organising joint activities of a few within the Union.
+With rising levels of bilateral aid and an absolute ceiling for EU spending in external relations, the share of the Commission in ODA will actually decrease.
+It is currently at 20 % of all ODA from the EU and will be down to around 11 % by 2013, unless mechanisms are found that allow for co-funding of both the Commission and member states.
+The Commission is already preparing for it, and for member states this means a shift from a culture of organising blocking minorities towards organising joint activities of a few within the Union.
 The complexity of tasks the EU has (or rather: collectively wants) to perform in its external relations combined with a mid-term planning with budgetary ceiling potentially leads to a chronic shortage of money for the individual tasks on the agenda.
-Arguably, however, the major bottleneck it is not a lack of money, but an abundance in package deals to buy-off obstructive particular interests.
+However, the major bottleneck appears not to be a lack of money, but an abundance of package deals to buy off obstructive particular interests.

-Focusing on specific partner countries or regions is not feasible in this diverse union (as all 27 Member States have their interests and want the EU to take those into account).
-Nor will an exclusive focus on the Least Developed Countries -as a common reading of the term "poverty focus" in Nordic countries and UK seems to suggest-happen.
+Focusing on specific partner countries or regions is not feasible in this diverse union, as all 27 member states have their interests and want the EU to take those into account.
+Nor will an exclusive focus on the Least Developed Countries - as a common reading of the term "poverty focus" in Nordic countries and UK seems to suggest - happen.
 European relations to the immediate neighbourhood are important on a broader scale - and it is a good idea to conduct them in a common framework.
 This, however, will also come with funding requirements in the field of "external action".
 This is partly why an eye has to be kept on institutional arrangements guaranteeing a voice for development in the EU.

-6.4.
-The Lisbon Reform Treaty and external relations
+6.4 The Lisbon Reform Treaty and external relations

 There is little to no substantial change in the treaty with immediate effect on development cooperation.
 Humanitarian aid now features separately and poverty reduction is enshrined at treaty level as the primary goal (Art.
 10A of the Lisbon Treaty).
-Strategic interests of the EU and objectives of European foreign policy-making shall -inter alia!- be based on development and humanitarian policies (Art.
+Strategic interests of the EU and objectives of European foreign policy-making shall - inter alia! - be based on development and humanitarian policies (Art.
 10B of the Lisbon Treaty).
 Other provisions on development policy were mostly already included in the Maastricht Treaty of 1993.
-Brief: changes are some improvements, but unlikely to be triggering fundamental shifts in policies.
+In brief, these changes hint at some improvements, but are unlikely to trigger fundamental shifts in policies.